PeakIndicators/Getting-Started-On-Azure-ML/Documents/Monitor-Data-Drift.md

 The monitor will compare the baseline and target datasets.

+#### Create target dataset

+The target dataset needs the `timeseries` trait set on it by specifying the timestamp column either from a column in the data or a virtual column derived from the path pattern of the files.
+Create the dataset with a timestamp through the Python SDK—as will be shown in the practical notebook at the end of this document, or [Azure Machine Learning studio](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-monitor-datasets?tabs=python#studio-dataset).
+A column representing a "timestamp" must be specified to add `timeseries` trait to the dataset.
+If your data is partitioned into folder structure with time info, such as '{yyyy/MM/dd}', create a virtual column through the path pattern setting and set it as the "partition timestamp" to improve the importance of time series functionality.

+The [Dataset](https://docs.microsoft.com/en-us/python/api/azureml-core/azureml.data.tabulardataset?preserve-view=true&view=azure-ml-py#&preserve-view=truewith-timestamp-columns-timestamp-none--partition-timestamp-none--validate-false----kwargs-) class [with_timestamp_columns()](https://docs.microsoft.com/en-us/python/api/azureml-core/azureml.data.tabulardataset?preserve-view=true&view=azure-ml-py#&preserve-view=truewith-timestamp-columns-timestamp-none--partition-timestamp-none--validate-false----kwargs-) method defines the time stamp column for the dataset.

+    from azureml.core import Workspace, Dataset, Datastore

+     # get workspace object
+     ws = Workspace.from_config()

+     # get datastore object
+     dstore = Datastore.get(ws, 'your datastore name')

+     # specify datastore paths
+     dstore_paths = [(dstore, 'weather/*/*/*/*/data.parquet')]

+     # specify partition format
+     partition_format = 'weather/{state}/{date:yyyy/MM/dd}/data.parquet'

+     # create the Tabular dataset with 'state' and 'date' as virtual columns
+     dset = Dataset.Tabular.from_parquet_files(path=dstore_paths, partition_format=partition_format)

+     # assign the timestamp attribute to a real or virtual column in the dataset
+     dset = dset.with_timestamp_columns('date')

+     # register the dataset as the target dataset
+     dset = dset.register(ws, 'target')

+**Tip:** For a full example of using the timeseries trait of datasets, see the [example notebook](https://github.com/Azure/MachineLearningNotebooks/blob/master/how-to-use-azureml/work-with-data/datasets-tutorial/timeseries-datasets/tabular-timeseries-dataset-filtering.ipynb or the [datasets SDK documentation](https://docs.microsoft.com/en-us/python/api/azureml-core/azureml.data.tabulardataset?preserve-view=true&view=azure-ml-py#&preserve-view=truewith-timestamp-columns-timestamp-none--partition-timestamp-none--validate-false----kwargs-).

+#### Create dataset monitor

 **Note:**
 You can configure a deployed service to collect new data submitted to the model for inferencing, which is saved in Azure blob storage and can be used as a target dataset for data drift monitoring.
 See [Collect data from models in production](https://aka.ms/AA70zg8) in the Azure Machine Learning documentation for more information.
 This has been explored prior to the creation of this document to see if it could be added as an additional document and practical example.
-The *azureml-monitoring* module required to enable data collection, however, at the time of writing (03/02/21), this module is still in [preview](https://pypi.org/project/azureml-monitoring/).
+The **azureml-monitoring** module required to enable data collection, however, at the time of writing (03/02/21), this module is still in [preview](https://pypi.org/project/azureml-monitoring/).

 After creating these datasets, you can define a *dataset* monitor to detect data drift and trigger alerts if the rate of drift exceeds a specified threshold.
-You can create dataset monitors using the visual interface in Azure Machine Learning studio, or by using the **DataDriftDetector** class in the Azure Machine Learning SDK as shown in the following example code:
+You can create dataset monitors using the visual interface in Azure Machine Learning studio, or by using the **DataDriftDetector** class in the Azure Machine Learning SDK as shown in the code below.
+This can also be craeted on [Azure Machine Learning studio](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-monitor-datasets?tabs=python#studio-monitor).
+*Python example*: See the [Python SDK reference documentation on data drift](https://docs.microsoft.com/en-us/python/api/azureml-datadrift/azureml.datadrift) for full details.

+The following example shows how to create a dataset monitor using the Python SDK

+     from azureml.core import Workspace, Dataset
      from azureml.datadrift import DataDriftDetector
+     from datetime import datetime

+     # get the workspace object
+     ws = Workspace.from_config()

+     # get the target dataset
+     dset = Dataset.get_by_name(ws, 'target')

+     # set the baseline dataset
+     baseline = target.time_before(datetime(2019, 2, 1))

+     # set up feature list
+     features = ['latitude', 'longitude', 'elevation', 'windAngle', 'windSpeed', 'temperature', 'snowDepth', 'stationName', 'countryOrRegion']

+     # set up data drift detector
-     monitor = DataDriftDetector.create_from_datasets(workspace=ws,
+     monitor = DataDriftDetector.create_from_datasets(ws, 'drift-monitor', baseline, target,
-                                               name='dataset-drift-detector',
-                                               baseline_data_set=train_ds,
-                                               target_data_set=new_data_ds,
-                                               compute_target='aml-cluster',
+                                                      compute_target='cpu-cluster',
                                                       frequency='Week',
-                                               feature_list=['age','height', 'bmi'],
+                                                      feature_list=None,
+                                                      drift_threshold=.6,
                                                       latency=24)

+     # get data drift detector by name
+     monitor = DataDriftDetector.get_by_name(ws, 'drift-monitor')

+     # update data drift detector
+     monitor = monitor.update(feature_list=features)

+     # run a backfill for January through May
+     backfill1 = monitor.backfill(datetime(2019, 1, 1), datetime(2019, 5, 1))

+     # run a backfill for May through today
+     backfill1 = monitor.backfill(datetime(2019, 5, 1), datetime.today())

+     # disable the pipeline schedule for the data drift detector
+     monitor = monitor.disable_schedule()

+     # enable the pipeline schedule for the data drift detector
+     monitor = monitor.enable_schedule()

 After creating the dataset monitor, you can *backfill* to immediately compare the baseline dataset to existing data in the target dataset, as shown in the following example, which backfills the monitor based on weekly changes in data for the previous six weeks: